-Time is the one thing you can’t get back, and you can’t make more of.
-It’s the biggest reason for my switch to online coaching: to provide and get a lot more value for my time.
+Time is the one thing you can’t get back.
+The biggest reason for my switch to online fitness coaching is to get a lot more value for my time.

-There are a lot of trainers out there that scoff at the idea of coaching people online, but it may be because they haven’t recognized the value of maximizing their time.
-The key to creating a successful business is to devote the time and focus to it.
-Spending 40-50 hours a week working in a gym for someone else does not help you toward that end.
+There are many trainers out there who scoff at the idea of coaching people online, but it may be because they haven’t recognized the value of maximizing their time.
+Spending 40 to 50 hours a week working in a gym for someone else does not help you toward that end.